 Minimum Liability Insurance Requirements

 Nevada laws require motorcyclists to carry the same insurance coverage as drivers.
 The minimum limits are $25,000 per person and $50,000 per event for injuries.
-For property damages, the law imposes minimum of $20,000 per event.
+For property damages, the law imposes a minimum of $20,000 per event.

 Although this insurance coverage is mandatory, many motorists are uninsured or underinsured.
 That is why the first thing a Henderson motorcycle accident lawyer checks is insurance coverage.
 If the party at fault is insured, the victim can seek compensation from their insurer.
 If they are uninsured, this option is no longer available.
 The victim may turn to their own insurer, assuming they carry uninsured motorist coverage.
 If they do not, they can sue the driver in court, or find another defendant to their claim.

 Sometimes, the party at fault is underinsured.
 In such cases, the victim may seek compensation from their insurer within the available coverage.
 If it is insufficient, they may turn to their own insurer or sue the party at fault for the difference.

 No matter the circumstances, it helps to consult a motorcycle accident attorney in Henderson.
 The latter will analyze the case details, assess the available options, and recommend the best one.
 They will surely obtain better results than their clients could obtain on their own.

 Nevada Negligence Laws